 Find the answers to your burning questions below

-3. How much is my bottle of Sullivans Cove worth?
+How much is my old bottle of Sullivans Cove worth?

-How long is a piece of string?
 We’ve released many different whiskies over the years, all in tiny batches, and demand is very high, so old bottles often command high prices at auction.
 For current releases, you can check recommended retail pricing on our web store.
-If you see a bottle that’s not part of our core range and want to know what it is, check our “Past Releases” page.
+If you see a bottle that’s not a current release and want to know what it is, check our “Past Releases” page.
 But we do not offer pricing advice on historical releases.
 For that info you’re better off asking a rare whisky dealer or retailer.

-Yes!
-We love visitors.
+Yes, we love visitors!
 We’re open for tours and tastings seven days a week.
-Check the “Distillery” page for more information or to make a booking.
+See the Visit Us page for more information or to make a booking.

 At Sullivans Cove, we never use chill filtration.
-This means that sometimes the naturally occurring fats in the whisky will come out of solution, especially in cold weather, and make your whisky appear cloudy or form into sediment at the bottom of your bottle.
+This means that sometimes the naturally occurring oils in the whisky will come out of solution, especially in cold weather, and make your whisky appear cloudy or form into sediment at the bottom of your bottle.
 It’s totally safe, and nothing to worry about.
 You can read more about it here: Flocking & Filtration